kyverno/kyverno-envoy-plugin/website/docs/policies/authorization-rules.md

 Creating the Envoy [CheckResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkresponse) can be a tedious task, you need to remember the different types names and format.

 The CEL engine used to evaluate the authorization rules has been extended with a library to make the creation of `CheckResponse` easier.
-(TODO)
+Browse the [available libraries documentation](../cel-extensions/index.md) for details.

 ## Authorization rules